 - a.
 The gross exposure of the Scheme to repo transactions in corporate debt securities shall not be more than 10 % of the net assets of the Scheme. - b.
-The scheme shall participate in repos on following corporate debt securities: - 1.
+The scheme shall participate in repos on following corporate debt securities : - 1.
 Listed AA and above rated corporate debt securities - 2.
 Commercial Papers (CPs) and Certificate of Deposits (CDs) - c.
+For the purpose of consideration of credit rating of exposure on repo transactions for various purposes including for Potential Risk Class (PRC) matrix, liquidity ratios, Risk-o-meter etc., the same shall be as that of the underlying securities, i.e., on a look through basis. - d.
+For transactions where settlement is guaranteed by a Clearing Corporation, the exposure shall not be considered for the purpose of determination of investment limits for single issuer, group issuer and sector level limits. - e.
 In terms of Regulation 44 (2) of the Securities and Exchange Board of India (Mutual Funds) Regulations, 1996, the Scheme shall borrow through repo transactions only if the tenor of the transaction does not exceed a period of six months.